Combined Sewer Overflows

 On a Dry Day

-All of our wastewater is managed by the Metropolitan Water Reclamation District of Greater Chicago (MWRD).
-On a dry day, MWRD has the capacity to treat 1.4 billion gallons of wastewater across its three main Chicagoland water reclamation plants—Calumet, O’Brien and Stickney.
-Water enters the plants where it is strained, separated, centrifuged and, at the Calumet and O’Brien facilities, disinfected.
-Learn more about MWRD’s water treatment process.
+For most of the Chicago-Calumet River watershed, wastewater is managed by MWRD.
+On a dry day, MWRD has the capacity to treat 1.4 billion gallons of wastewater across its water reclamation plants.
+Water enters the plants where it is cleaned before being released into the river system.

 When it Rains, it Overflows